No Regrets (Robbie Williams song): Release and reception

-Following the song's release on 30 November 1998, it reached number four on the UK Singles Chart and went on to sell over 200,000 copies, being certified silver by the British Phonographic Industry (BPI).
+Chrysalis Records released two CD singles and a cassette single of "No Regrets" on 30 November 1998, followed by a 7-inch single on 7 December.
+The song reached number four on the UK Singles Chart and went on to sell over 200,000 copies, being certified silver by the British Phonographic Industry (BPI).

 Music video

 The video has Robbie Williams at first performing in a Vegas-like show.
 He then realises he cannot fake being happy and leaves the stage.
 He walks to a petrol station (which is in Hurley opposite the former East Arms Pub), gets some petrol in a jerry can, and begins walking through crowds and over roads, dribbling petrol in a line the whole way.
 Finally, a spark is dropped at the petrol station and lights up the whole trail as Williams narrates the last lines.